 Inform yourself: Educate yourself about the impact of alcohol on your body and read about how it affects your health.
 There’s so much free information online now about alcohol use, that there’s no excuse for not knowing.
-I’m very impressed with the work my colleague Candace Plattor is doing in this area, educating people about alcohol and drugs, and the impact of enabling behaviours of partners, friends and family on addicts and those with an alcohol dependence.
+I’m very impressed with the work my colleague Candace Plattor is doing in this area, educating people about alcohol and drugs, and the impact of enabling behaviours of partners, friends, and family on addicts and those with alcohol dependence.

 Have a plan before you go out: Talk to your partner about your plans for social events.
 Work out who’s driving, who’s drinking, and if you’re both drinking, what time are you leaving and how many drinks do you want to consume.
 Keep each other accountable.

 Pace yourself: It’s a simple strategy, but just by having one non-alcoholic beverage between each of your drinks, you will halve the amount of alcohol you consume in one sitting.
-Also consider drinking low-alcohol beverages to reduce your overall alcohol intake.
+Also, consider drinking low-alcohol beverages to reduce your overall alcohol intake.

 Take a break: Consider taking a break from drinking.
 Start tracking your own intake and take responsibility for how much alcohol you and your partner are drinking.
 When you’re in a relationship, you can support each other in reducing your intake with such initiatives as FebFast or Dry July.
-Or why not start your own alcohol free breaks- whether it’s no drinking for a few days every week, or having a month off?
+Or why not start your own alcohol-free breaks- whether it’s no drinking for a few days every week, or having a month off?

 Join Alcoholics Anonymous: Alcoholics Anonymous (AA) has been around for decades and has helped countless people all over the world recover from serious alcohol dependence and abuse.
-They have meetings in most capital cities across the world, and it’s a great place to get information, support and encouragement.
+They have meetings in most capital cities across the world, and it’s a great place to get information, support, and encouragement.
 You can also find an individual sponsor at AA, who will support you one-to-one as needed.
 If you have a family member who is abusing alcohol, consider joining Al-Anon, which is specifically for supporting family members of alcoholics.

 Join a cause: I am really impressed with a new initiative called Hello Sunday Morning (HSM), which has been created to help people across the world change their relationship with alcohol and be empowered to make better choices about drinking.
-You can sign up for free and be part of a world-wide community that’s supporting each other to reduce their consumption of alcohol.
+You can sign up for free and be part of a worldwide community that’s supporting each other to reduce their consumption of alcohol.

-Get professional help: Seeking the assistance of a professional is not a last resort to dealing with your problem drinking.
-In fact, the earlier you seek professional support of a drug and alcohol counsellor, detox centre or drug and alcohol rehab, the better your outcomes for getting back to a healthy life.
+Get professional help: Seeking the assistance of a professional is not the last resort to dealing with your problem drinking.
+In fact, the earlier you seek the professional support of a drug and alcohol counsellor, detox centre, or drug and alcohol rehab, the better your outcomes for getting back to a healthy life.
 In Australia, you can call the Drug and Alcohol Information Service on 1800 422 599 (free call) to get free information about alcohol services available for you.
 These include a range of free and paid services you can access to help you tackle your problem with alcohol.